KidsXH/sprout/README.md

-# SPROUT: Authoring Programming Tutorials with Interactive Visualization of Large Language Model Generation Process
+# SPROUT: an Interactive Authoring Tool for Generating Programming Tutorials with the Visualization of Large Language Models

-Here is the official implementation of the system in paper ["SPROUT: Authoring Programming Tutorials with Interactive Visualization of Large Language Model Generation Process"](https://arxiv.org/abs/2312.01801).
+Here is the official implementation of the system in paper ["SPROUT: an Interactive Authoring Tool for Generating Programming Tutorials with the Visualization of Large Language Models"](https://doi.org/10.1109/TVCG.2024.3410523) (IEEE TVCG 2024).

 ![features](./images/system-ui.png)